 Of course, wooden frames can be just as sturdy as metal ones as long as you assemble them correctly.
 At least you wouldn’t have to worry about the sound of metal rubbing against metal.
 So to begin with, let’s take a look at a relatively simple model.

 The Giantex Deluxe solid wood platform bed is made of solid pine.
+It is sturdy and won’t squeak.
 It comes in twin, full, and queen sizes, with the latter having two additional support points in the middle.
 Other than that, all the sizes stand on six main legs, evenly distributing the weight of the people on the bed.
 Speaking of which, the smaller sizes are able to support 200 pounds, while the queen can hold 250.

 The mattress platform is 14 inches away from the floor, so there will be plenty of storage space under the bed.
 The headboard is 33.5 inches tall, and it has a simple yet elegant, vertical bar design.
 The same pattern is reflected in the footboard, which is only 23 inches tall.
 As with most of the other frames I’ve mentioned, you wouldn’t need a box spring with this one.